-Some services, such as weddings and funerals, have fees attached to them.
+Some services, such as weddings and funerals, have fees associated with them.
 This webpage will help you to understand how to calculate these, how much to send to the Diocese, and what additional fees you might be able to charge for the parish.

-The fee you charge for a service can generally be divided into three parts:
+The fee you charge can be divided into three parts:

-- the Diocesan (DBF) aspect that relates to the provision of authorised ministry;
+- the Diocesan (DBF) fee that relates to the provision of authorised ministry;

-- the Parochial (PCC) fee relates to church buildings and local administration;
+- the Parochial (PCC) fee that relates to the church building and local administration;

 - additional charges such as for an organist or bellringers.

-If you have any questions about fees, please contact the Jessica Lambert at the Diocesan Office.
+If you have any questions about fees, please contact Jessica Lambert at the Diocesan Office.

 Frequently Asked Questions